czbiohub-sf/shrimPy/README.md

 # shrimPy: Smart High-throughput Robust Imaging & Measurement in Python
 ![acquisition and reconstruction schematic](docs/figure_3a.png)

 shrimPy (pronounced: ʃrɪm-pai) is a pythonic framework for high-throughput smart microscopy and high-performance analysis.
-The current alpha version of the framework is specific to the mantis microscope, described in our [preprint](https://www.biorxiv.org/content/10.1101/2023.12.19.572435v1), but extensible to a high throughput microscope that is controlled with [Micro-Manager](https://micro-manager.org/).
+The current alpha version of the framework is specific to the shrimpy microscope, described in our [preprint](https://www.biorxiv.org/content/10.1101/2023.12.19.572435v1), but extensible to a high throughput microscope that is controlled with [Micro-Manager](https://micro-manager.org/).

 The acquisition engine synchronizes data collection using hardware triggering and carries out smart microscopy tasks such as autofocus and autoexposure.